BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 ## Part 1: Evaluation of the learning concept
 Learning concept: We would like to investigate the pros and cons of using BPALab hardware components in process automation project with Camunda 8 in the bachelor program.

 Your contribution: Please work on the project order in this repository (Project_Order_BicycleManufacturer_V1_1.pdf).
+For the implementation, the following BPALab elements are required
+- Open Route Service (repository: bpa_lab_openroute_service_API)
-As part of this process, please prepare a brief report with answers to the questions below.
+- Fischertechnik warehouse robot (repository: to be announced) As part of this process and as the most important deliverable, please prepare a report with answers to the questions below (3-4 pages).
+This report shall provide comprehensive feedback on the learning concept.
-This task is not about creating the best technical solution, but to provide comprehensive feedback on the learning concept.
-At the same time, it is a good warm up exercise for the upcoming work packages.
+Remark: At the same time, the technical work is  a good exercise for the upcoming work packages (see part 2).

+Question on learning concepts:
 - How understandable was the project assignment for you?
 - What problems or questions did you encounter while working on the project assignment?
 - What requirements would you have for the course materials/documentation?
 (Please assume you have read the book: Marlon Dumas, Fundamentals of Business Process Management, 2018 as a substitute for the lecture notes).